 PET-FRIENDLY TRAVEL KIT

 Don’t forget all the accessories that go along with your pet!
 Clean drinking water, food and water bowls, a leash, collar and tags, doggy bags, treats, toys, life vest, pillows, dog bed and whatever else your furry friend likes at home should be packed in your RV.
 Be sure to bring along a pet first aid kit for emergencies that include but are not limited to burns, sprains, tweezers for ticks, and so forth.

-If you’re companion is sick, remember that raveling with a sick pet is similar to traveling with an ill person.
-Many medications have a side effect of nausea, and pets are not immune to car sickness.
-Schedule in rest area stops so your pet can get fresh air, use the restroom and enjoy solid ground.
-Keep an eye on your pets demeanor.
-Shaking, shivering and excessive panting are common for pets that have medical issues, making it hard for them to regulate their internal body temperature.
+If your companion is sick, remember that raveling with a sick pet is similar to traveling with an ill person.
+Many medications have the side effect of nausea, and pets are not immune to car sickness.
+Schedule in rest area stops so your pet can get fresh air, use the restroom and enjoy the solid ground.
+Keep an eye on your pet’s demeanor.
+Shaking, shivering and excessive panting is common for pets that have medical issues, making it hard for them to regulate their internal body temperature.
 Keep extra blankets on hand and be sure to give your pet lots of snuggles in times of distress to create a sense of security and well-being.

 BOOK A NIGHT AT ONE OF THESE PET-FRIENDLY CAMPGROUNDS!